 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities on the statement of net position.
-Bond premiums and discounts are deferred and amortized over the lives of the bonds using the straight-line method.
-Bonds payable are reported net of the applicable bond premiums or discounts.
+Debt premiums and discounts are deferred and amortized over the lives of the obligations using the straight-line method.
+Long-term debt payable is reported net of the applicable debt premiums or discounts.